 3.Other Standing Committees.
 In consultation with the Board, the Rector may appoint such other standing committees as necessary.

 4. Ad Hoc Committees.
 The Rector may appoint ad hoc committees as necessary.

 Section 1.
 The Board shall appoint the President of the University who shall serve at the pleasure of the Board.
 The President shall be the chief executive, administrative and academic officer of the University.

-Section 4.
-Evaluation of the President.
-The evaluation of the President will occur at regularly scheduled intervals, to be determined by the Rector and the President.
-The Executive Committee will examine and analyze all data and prepare a written, summative evaluation that will be presented to the full Board of Visitors at the Spring meeting.
+Section 3.
+The Board shall evaluate the performance of the President at regularly scheduled intervals, to be determined by the Rector and the President.
+Prior to such evaluation, the Executive Committee shall prepare a written evaluation which will be presented to the full Board of Visitors at the Spring meeting.
 The Rector will present the evaluation to the President.
-To link the evaluation process with the salary adjustment process, the Rector will also advise the Budget Committee of the Longwood University Foundation, Incorporated, of the results of the evaluation.
+The Rector shall advise the Budget Committee of the Longwood University Foundation, Incorporated, of the results of such performance evaluation.

 Section 1.
 The Board shall appoint the Internal Auditor for the University who shall serve and report directly to the Board, while reporting administratively to the President.
-The Board alone has the duty of hiring or terminating the Internal Auditor.
-Any change in employment status by the Internal Auditor must be submitted to the President and the Rector.
-Other Board members shall be notified immediately by the Rector or the President.
+The Board alone has the duty to hire or terminate the Internal Auditor.
+Any change in employment status by the Internal Auditor must be submitted to the Rector.
+The Rector shall immediately notify the other Board members of such change in employment status.
 When there is a vacancy in this position, the Rector shall appoint a committee to seek and recommend a person to fill the vacancy.
 The final candidates shall be interviewed by the Board of Visitors Executive Committee.

 Names of Buildings

-The Board must approve the sale, exchange, or other disposal of all real estate belonging to the University.
+The Board shall approve the sale, exchange, or disposal of all real estate belonging to the University.
 Approval of the Governor and other appropriate State agencies shall be obtained when necessary.

 Admissions and Degrees